China detains editor of human rights website for subversion

 - Thanksgiving, Apple Cup travel alert: ‘Parade of storms’ to bring rain, wind, mountain snow

+“As long as the rights of a single person fail to be guaranteed, the appeals for human rights will never die,” the site said.

+Patrick Poon, a researcher for Amnesty International, said the cases of Liu and Jiang were “worrying,” and a possible sign of “another wave of crackdown against human rights defenders.”

-An official who answered the phone at the Suizhou public security bureau said he had no knowledge of Liu’s detention.
+An official who answered the phone at the Suizhou public security bureau Friday said he had no knowledge of Liu’s detention.
+Calls to Liu’s mobile phone rang unanswered Friday.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.